yggdrasil-network/yggdrasil-network.github.io/index.md

     </div>
 </div>

-The current implementation of Yggdrasil is a lightweight userspace software router which is easy to configure and supported on a wide range of platforms.
+The [current implementation](implementation.md) of Yggdrasil is a lightweight userspace software router which is easy to configure and supported on a wide range of platforms.
 It provides end-to-end encrypted IPv6 routing between all network participants.
 Peerings between nodes can be configured using TCP/TLS connections over local area networks, point-to-point links or the Internet.
-Even though the Yggdrasil Network provides IPv6 routing between nodes, peering connections can be set up over either IPv4 or IPv6.
+Even though the Yggdrasil Network provides IPv6 routing between nodes, peering connections can be set up over either IPv4 or IPv6 networks.

 This is still an alpha-stage project and there may be some breaking changes in the future.
 Despite that, Yggdrasil is generally stable enough for day-to-day use and a small number of users have been using and stress-testing Yggdrasil quite heavily for a variety of use cases.
 If you are interested in or would like to get involved in the Yggdrasil project, start below: